smalldb/flupdo/README.md

 full compatibility with PDO is preserved.
 When query is executed, ordinary PDOStatement instance is returned.

 Flupdo supports both positional and named placeholders, but they cannot be mixed.
+Positional placeholders are useful when their values are passed to the query builder together with SQL statements (see *Basic usage* section).
+Named placeholders are to be used with prepared query, where values are passed all at once (see *Prepared query* section).

 Flupdo is tested using PHPT, the tool used by PHP itself.
 See `test` directory.